oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ![Login to target 21c database](./images/open-prechecks-sqlplus-trg.png " ")

 ## Task 1: Transportable Tablespace Method Supported by Source and Target OS Platforms (SOURCE)
-Before you begin check on source database if the OS you want to migrate your database to is supported by TTS. <br>
+Before you begin check on source database if the OS you want to migrate your database to is supporting datafile conversion. <br>
-By the way, the platform_id for the target Linux platform is 13, so let's see if it is supported to use XTTS:
+By the way, the platform_id for the target Linux platform is 13:
   ```
     <copy>
     @/home/oracle/scripts/Task1